lizzy596/Node_Server_Deconstructed/README.md

 ### **JSON Web Tokens**

-JWTs

- A JWT may encode the complete session state as a JSON object.
-Therefore, the server doesn't have to store any session data or authentication information.

-There is no way I know of to arbitrarily invalidate a token without involving a database one way or another.

-Be careful with Approach 2 if your service can be accessed on several devices.
-Consider the following scenario...

-        User signs in with iPad, Token 1 issued and stored.
-        User signs in on website.
-Token 2 issued.
-User logs out.
-        User tries to use iPad, Token 1 was issued before user logged out from website, Token 1 now considered invalid.

-You might want to look at the idea of refresh tokens although these require database storage too.

-Also see here for a good SO discussion regarding a similar problem, particular IanB's solution which would save some db calls.

-Proposed solution Personally, this is how I'd approach it...user authenticates, issued with access token with a short expiry (say 15 mins) and a refresh token valid either for a much longer period or indefinitely.
-Store a record of this refresh token in a db.

-Whenever the user is 'active', issue a new auth token each time (valid for 15 mins each time).
-If the user is not active for over 15 minutes and then makes a request (so uses an expired jwt), check the validity of the refresh token.
-If it's valid (including db check) then issue a new auth token.

-If a user 'logs out' either on a device or through a website then destroy both access refresh tokens client side and importantly revoke the validity of the refresh token used.
+JWTs are a compact and self-contained way for securely transmitting information between parties as a JSON object.
+While the information contained within the JWT payload can be encrypted, the real value of the token is the ability to verify the integrity of the token via its digital signature.
+In other words you can know whether or not your server is in fact the one which issued and signed the token.
+The server does not have to store any session data in memory.
+One of the criticisms of JWTs is that they are not easily expirable, as they are self-contained and the token is valid until it expires.
+The way this limitation is mitigated is by having a short and long expiry token and by keeping token records in the database whose validity can be revoked and always cross-checking the jwt against the token record in the database (although critiques will say this undermines one of the major value adds of jwts, which is that you can avoid a DB lookup).
+JWTs is that they are just a way to perform user authentication with the backend without the backend having to make a database query with every web hit/api call.
+That's all.
+That's what they're designed to do, and they work great for it.

+Token Based Authentication Workflow:

+When user logins in a short-lived access token and longer-lived refresh token are generated When user logs out:

+**When a user changes their password**
 If a user changes their password on any device, then revoke all their refresh tokens forcing them to log in again as soon as their access token expires.
 This does leave a 'window of uncertainty' but that's unavoidable without hitting a db every time.

-Using this approach also opens up the possibility of users being able to 'revoke' access to specific devices if required as seen with many major web apps.

-Honestly, it sounds like you and your sources both don't really understand what JWTs are.
-For example anyone comparing JWTs to cookies doesn't understand what a JWT is, because you can (and often do) store a JWT in a cookie.

-The tl;dr for JWTs is that they are just a way to perform user authentication with the backend without the backend having to make a database query with every web hit/api call.
-That's all.
-That's what they're designed to do, and they work great for it.

-If the cost of the DB call isn't a concern to you or your team, then you can use a traditional session just fine. cookie-session is one way to do this with express.js, the traditional node.js webserver piece.

-The "reason" most node.js "creators" talk mostly about JWTs and not other things like sessions is a mystery though, you're right.
-My guess is that sessions just aren't "sexy."
+**AUTHORIZATION**

  You have a few options for managing complex permission sets.
 Your choices are:

-    trying to embed them in a cookie or JWT (I.e. the quasi-stateless option).
+    -trying to embed them in a cookie or JWT (I.e. the quasi-stateless option).
 In this case you’re not having to look them up every request from a central source.
 However space is limited and a user that has thousands of roles across a multitude of micro service use cases in a large distributed system cannot embed permissions in cookie or JWT.

-    using a central source.
+    -using a central source.
 Some kind of repository is required to look the permissions based on the user or the user role, but you’re going to need to do it for every request and you’re probably going to want to cache it, and that leads to complexity.

-    using a sidecar.
+    -using a sidecar.
 This kind of approach is available in container environments such as k8s via DAPR, CERBOS, Orleans.
 Think Service Fabrik.
 This very similar to a cache, but you’ve moved the distribution and management of that distributed cache to the container platform Framework.